cloudflare/cloudflare-docs/content/randomness-beacon/cryptographic-background/setup-phase.md

 ## Distributed Key Generation (DKG)

 Although VSS schemes protect against a malicious dealer, the dealer still knows the secret.
-To create a collectively shared secret `𝑠` so no individual node gets any information about it, participants can use a DKG protocol. drand uses Pedersen’s DKG scheme, which runs `𝑛` instances of Feldman’s VSS in parallel and on top of additional verification steps.
+To create a collectively shared secret `𝑠` so no individual node gets any information about it, participants can use a DKG protocol. drand uses Pedersen's DKG scheme, which runs `𝑛` instances of Feldman's VSS in parallel and on top of additional verification steps.

 ### Share Distribution